PreXident/Replayer/README.txt

 ##################

 From realistic ones to dreams:
-- setting the speed of replay in more user-friendly way
 - fast forward replay to any given date, not only end date
 - display info when hovering over provinces
 - gif export?